heroku/kafka-packaging-scripts/README.md

 credentials.

 > **When testing deploying to S3:**  If you're setting up your own S3 bucket for testing, this script assumes that
 > there is an ACL policy on the bucket that makes everything readable anonymously.
-You can add a prefix if you don't
+You can add a prefix by setting
-> want to install to the root of the bucket -- just make sure it includes the leading `/`.
+> `BUCKET_PREFIX` in `aws.sh` if you don't want to install to the root of the bucket -- just make sure it includes the
+> leading `/`.

 Next, make sure you are now switched to Java 7.